 We recognise that learning providers will have to strike a balance between meeting the educational needs of learners, and ensuring the health and safety of both learners and staff.
 We expect providers to follow the protective measures in this guidance and to prioritise actions that will help to minimise the transmission of COVID-19.
-For colleges and some other learning providers, this means applying a hierarchy of controls that will be different for different types of learning and learners.
+For learning providers, this means applying a hierarchy of controls that will be different for different types of learning and learners.

 It is not possible, even with the most careful planning, to eliminate the risk of operating learning settings.
-However, all workplaces and premises open to the public must take all reasonable measures to minimise the risk of exposure to COVID-19.
+However, all workplaces and premises open to the public must take reasonable measures to minimise the risk of exposure to COVID-19.
 In planning their delivery, providers should follow the principle of ensuring that robust control measures are in place, so that learners and staff are not exposed to a greater risk of COVID-19 in their learning setting compared to the ongoing background risk of COVID-19 in their local community.
 Following this guidance, and complying with their statutory health and safety duties, will help providers to identify and mitigate risks as far as they can.
 Providers should proactively inform learners, parents and staff of the measures they are taking, and be prepared to discuss individual concerns.

-Some aspects of this guidance relate specifically to learning which takes place on college campuses, or in other learning centres (including community-based adult learning, 'off the job' elements of apprenticeship programmes, and centre-based delivery of employability programmes).
+Some aspects of this guidance relate specifically to learning which takes place on college campuses, or in other learning centres (including community-based adult learning, “off the job” elements of apprenticeship programmes, and centre-based delivery of employability programmes).
 In these cases, learning providers have control over the learning environment and are responsible for ensuring that it is safe for learners and staff.
 For employed learners, including apprentices, whose learning takes place in the workplace, the responsibility for the safety of the learning environment rests with the employer; but the learning provider must satisfy itself of the safety of its staff who are undertaking workplace delivery.
-Where providers are arranging work placements for learners, they must carry out checks to help ensure the learners’ safety.
+Where providers are arranging work placements for learners, they must carry out risk assessments to help ensure the learners’ safety.

 Planning for the safe attendance of learners and staff